How much does it cost to attend the Religious

 Online, if you select the "Arena Only" button, you are choosing

-to attend all the events that take place in the Arena.
+to attend all workshops that take place in the Arena.
 Hall B is

 another very large venue for our Spanish-language workshops.